cgytrus/gmml/README.md

 8. Publish GmmlPatcher `dotnet publish GmmlPatcher -c Release -r win-x64 --self-contained`
 ### Install
 1. Copy the `version.dll` and `nethost.dll` from gmml build output to your game's root
-2. Copy the publish folder from GmmlPatcher publish output to your game's root and rename it to `gmml`
+2. Copy the publish folder from GmmlPatcher publish output to `<game root>/gmml` and rename it to `patcher`
 3. Create a `gmml.cfg` file in game's root
 4. Optional: add line `debug` to gmml.cfg to enable some debug messages and `console` to display a console The final structure would look something like this: